 ― dayo, Sunday, 2 October 2011 00:38 (five years ago) Permalink

 stormy dayo brings quality lols to every thread he participates in so do not hate, thank you

-― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Sunday, 2 October 2011 00:43 (1 year ago) Permalink
+― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Sunday, 2 October 2011 00:43 (five years ago) Permalink

 When Eshun, the Zen nun, was past sixty and about to leave this world, she asked some monks to pile up wood in the yard.